lucasktlee/posts/drafts/blockchains-potential.md

         <li id="fn14">Bitcoin uses the <abbr title="Secure Hash Algorithm">SHA</abbr>-256 hash function. <a href="#fref14">&#8593;</a></li>
         <li id="fn15">This view is shared by, among others, <a href="http://dealbook.nytimes.com/2014/01/21/why-bitcoin-matters/">Marc Andreessen</a> and <a href="https://medium.com/investing-2-0/wall-street-meet-block-chain-b2747909eb90">Adam Ludwin</a>. <a href="#fref15">&#8593;</a></li>
         <li id="fn16">Of course, one might note that due to the present price volatility of Bitcoin, this function is not nearly as viable as it might otherwise be: one can imagine that such transfers might involve a considerable amount of idiosyncratic exchange rate risk that cannot easily be hedged. <a href="#fref16">&#8593;</a></li>
         <li id="fn17">It has often been said that to a man with a hammer, everything looks like a nail.
-In the case of some of the blockchain enthusiasts, I would suggest that to them every problem is in want of a blockchain.
+In the case of some of the blockchain enthusiasts, to them every problem is in want of a blockchain.
 That is by no means always the case; there may be situations where a trusted third party solution may be simply the better option. <a href="#fref17">&#8593;</a></li>
     </ol>
 </div>